How to Enable Application Performance Monitoring¶

 </script>

-is the configuration item used to connect the frontend and backend (rum and apm).
-Set it as needed, filling in the domain names or IPs of the backend servers interacting with the front-end pages.
+is the configuration item used to integrate the front-end and back-end (rum and apm).
+It can be configured as needed and should be filled in here with the domain names or IPs of the backend servers that interact with the frontend page.
 Other configuration items are used to collect user access data.
+For more user access monitoring configurations, please refer to the document Web Application Monitoring (RUM) Best Practices.

 The schematic diagram is as follows:

-1) After configuration, start the script file, try accessing the Python application, and then you can view the associated traces in the User Access Monitoring explorer details in the TrueWatch workspace, helping you quickly perform data association analysis.
+3) After completing the configuration, start the script file, try accessing the Python application, and then you can view the associated traces in the user access monitoring explorer details of TrueWatch workspace, helping you quickly perform data correlation analysis.
 The schematic diagram is as follows:

-TrueWatch's "Application Performance Monitoring" feature supports analyzing and managing trace data collected by collectors like ddtrace that comply with the Opentracing protocol.
-By default, it collects application performance data in full volume mode, meaning data is generated with every call.
-If left unrestricted, the amount of collected data could be large, consuming excessive data storage.
-You can save on data storage and reduce costs by setting sampling methods to collect application performance data.
-For more configuration details, refer to the documentation How to Configure Application Performance Monitoring Sampling.
+TrueWatch's "Application Performance Monitoring" feature supports analyzing and managing trace data collected by collectors like ddtrace that conform to the Opentracing protocol.
+By default, application performance data is collected in full, meaning each call generates data.
+If left unchecked, the volume of collected data can become large, consuming excessive storage space.
+You can configure sampling to collect application performance data, reducing data storage usage and lowering costs.
+For more configuration details, please refer to the document How to Configure Application Performance Monitoring Sampling.